Flukas88/RssRead/README.md

     import RssRead as feed

-and then
+and then use the News peoperty to get the news

     rss = feed.RssRead()
     rss.loadConf()
     rss.loadNewsRss(NAME)
-        for news in rss.getNews():
+        for news in rss.News:
             pass

 In NAME you can use any of the configured site.